cbs228/sameold/DESIGN.md

 ### High-rate processing

-An automatic gain control (`agc.rs`) algorithm is used to normalize the input power to a fixed amplitude range.
-This improves the performance of the symbol synchronizer, which makes certain assumptions about the power of the signals it is receiving.
+A DC blocker (`dcblock.rs`) removes DC bias that may result from analog audio connections.
+An automatic gain control (`agc.rs`) algorithm then normalizes the input power to a fixed amplitude range.
+These pre-processors improve the performance of the symbol synchronizer, which makes certain assumptions about the signals it is receiving.

 ### Demodulation and Downsampling